kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Complex subscription systems may deserve a dedicated manager with explicit state.

-## Separate Managers When Responsibilities Differ
+## Separate Managers When Responsibilities Differ { #separate-managers-responsibilities }

 A NATS architecture may benefit from: